 |Include auto-adjusting entries to reach target||The default value is No. When you select Yes for auto-adjusting entries, the Auto-Adjusting Entries section will display.
 This is described below.|

 When you select Yes for auto-adjusting entries, this section will display.

 SAGE Budget allocates funds to non-personnel costs based on your budget target and prioritization order.
 This function is particularly helpful when you anticipate having some unspent dollars in your budget and would like to optimize the funds available in specific areas.

 Expand any of the line items to add a specific entry.

 In the setup dialog, you can add a Description, and select the appropriate UW Sub-Object Code.
 Add a period minimum and maximum amount and set a priority for the line item.
 You can have more than one item with the same priority.
 This dialog is shown in the following image.

-SAGE indicates auto-adjusting entries on your worksheet by displaying a “TL” icon before the line item description.
+Note: SAGE indicates auto-adjusting entries on your worksheet by displaying a “TL” icon before the line item description.

 You can set a custom salary cap when your sponsor requires one.
 From the worksheet, you’ll be able to see what the cap is, and which personnel exceed it.
 When you open the details for individual personnel, their total uncapped salary displays in addition to their capped total for improved transparency.
 For details, see the Salary and Wages Update Periods article.